Authorization Criteria for Cementitious Materials for use in Concrete List

 • Minimum sample sizes as received at the Transportation Laboratory shall be as follows:

-• Portland Cements, Blended Cements, an Slag (GGBFS) - 20 lbs.
+• Portland Cements, Blended Cements, and Slag (GGBFS) - 20 lbs.

 • Supplementary Cementitious Materials (except Silica Fume and Metakaolin) - 6 lbs.

-• Test results of the supplier's portion of the sample should be sent to Caltrans (at the address listed above) within 15 days after completion of all testing of the sample.
+• Test results of the supplier's portion of the cementitious materials sample should be sent to Caltrans (at the address listed above or by email to cementitious.materials.AML@dot.ca.gov) within 15 days after completion of all testing of the sample.

 • Results of Caltrans' split sample testing will be available on DIME at https://dime.dot.ca.gov/ within 15 days after completion of all testing of the sample.